 If you do not have access to a 401(k), then you need to open a Roth IRA.
 A Roth IRA allows you to contribute $6,000 per year towards retirement.
 The catch-up provision allows adults 50 and older to contribute an additional $1,000 to their retirement plans.
 A Roth IRA is a good deal for those seeking to build wealth because your money grows income tax free.
 You give up getting a tax deduction today for your contributions and in return, you never have to pay a dime in taxes on your earnings at 59 ½.
 If you can take $50,000 and turn it into $500,000; you get to keep the whole $500,000 without worrying about paying Uncle Sam.
 Having the millionaire mindset means taking advantage of tax advantaged accounts to build wealth.

 Retirement accounts are a great deal for those looking to get rich by 60.
 But if you are seeking to multiply your money before nearing 60, you need to open a brokerage account.
 Retirement plans charge you a penalty if you want to start taking distributions from your earnings before 59 ½.
 That’s why you need to open up an investment account with a discount broker.
 TD Ameritrade, E*TRADE, Fidelity, Merrill Edge, and Charles Schwab are examples of discount brokers that enable you to engage in self-directed investing.
-You can open an account with just a dollar and buy equities, mutual funds, and bonds for prices ranging from $5.99 to $6.99 per purchase.
+You can open an account with just a dollar and buy equities, mutual funds, and bonds for free.
 That is low cost investing.